 Clothes and shoes?

-- The temperature is lower in the mountains, so it is good to have a fleece available.
+- The mountain temperature is lower, so it is good to have fleece available.
 For hiking, boots would be best.
 In many places, there was an option to test Lowa hiking boots for free; this is an experience worth trying.

 Food and drink?

-- Don’t miss an opportunity to taste a fine Swiss white wine together with a Swiss fondue.
+- Don’t miss an opportunity to taste a fine Swiss white wine with a Swiss fondue.
 We had the most pleasant experience with fondue in the restaurant Eiger in Wengen.
-Contrary to popular belief that Switzerland does not produce wine, it appears that white Swiss wine is world-class.
+Contrary to popular belief that Switzerland does not produce wine, white Swiss wine appears world-class.